hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 Application-extension identifiers are registered in a registry ({{appext-iana}}).

 Prefixing a single-quoted string, an application-extension identifier is used to build an application-oriented extension literal, which stands for a CBOR data item the value of which is derived from the text given in the single-quoted string using a procedure defined in the specification for an application-extension identifier.

+An application-extension (such as `dt`) MAY also define the meaning of a variant of the application-extension identifier where each lower-case character is replaced by its upper-case counterpart (such as `DT`), for building an application-oriented extension literal using that all-uppercase variant as the prefix of a single-quoted string.

+As a convention for such definitions, using the all-uppercase variant implies making use of a tag appropriate for this application-oriented extension (such as tag number 1 for `DT`).

 Examples for application-oriented extensions to CBOR diagnostic notation can be found in the following sections.